Lithuania in the Eurovision Song Contest 2014

-Lithuania was represented at the Eurovision Song Contest 2014 with the song "Attention", performed by Vilija Matačiūnaitė and written by Matačiūnaitė, along with Viktoras Vaupšas.
-The Lithuanian broadcaster Lithuanian National Radio and Television (LRT) organised the national final "Eurovizijos" dainų konkurso nacionalinė atranka (Eurovision Song Contest national selection) in order to select the Lithuanian entry for the 2014 contest in Copenhagen, Denmark.
+Lithuania was represented at the Eurovision Song Contest 2014 with the song "Attention", written by Vilija Matačiūnaitė and Viktoras Vaupšas, and performed by Matačiūnaitė herself.
+The Lithuanian participating broadcaster, Lithuanian National Radio and Television (LRT), organised the national final "Eurovizijos" dainų konkurso nacionalinė atranka (Eurovision Song Contest national selection) in order to select its entry for the contest.
 The national final took place over 12 weeks and involved 20 artists and 16 songs competing in two different competitive streams.
 The results of each show were determined by the combination of votes from a jury panel and a public vote, and "Attention" performed by Vilija eventually emerged as the winner following the final.

 Lithuania was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 8 May 2014.
 Performing during the show in position 7, "Attention" was not announced among the top 10 entries of the second semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Lithuania placed 11th out of the 15 participating countries in the semi-final with 36 points.